 - A. Composition.
-The HR Committee shall consist of directors who are independent, as defined by The NASDAQ Stock Market ("NASDAQ") and Securities and Exchange Commission ("SEC") rules, and are free from any relationship with the Company or management of the Company that, in the opinion of the Board as evidenced by its appointment of such HR Committee members, would interfere with the exercise of independent judgment as a HR Committee member. - B. Meetings.
+The HR Committee shall consist of directors who are independent, as defined by The NASDAQ Stock Market ("NASDAQ") and Securities and Exchange Commission ("SEC") rules, and are free from any relationship with the Company or management of the Company that, in the opinion of the Board as evidenced by its appointment of such HR Committee members, would interfere with the exercise of independent judgment as a HR Committee member.
+The HR Committee may delegate authority to a subcommittee of one or more members, when appropriate and in accordance with applicable rules and regulations. - B. Meetings.
 The HR Committee will meet as often as necessary to carry out its responsibilities.
 Meetings may be called by the Chairman of the HR Committee and/or management of the Company.
+Meetings may be held and attended in person or telephonically as the HR Committee determines.
 A majority of the HR Committee shall constitute a quorum.
+Meetings typically have a general and executive session, as determined by the HR Committee.
 Written minutes of each meeting shall be duly filed in the Company records.
 Reports of meetings of the HR Committee shall be made to the Board accompanied by any recommendations to the Board for matters that the HR Committee determines requires approval of the Board.